Robust Low-rank Tensor Decomposition with the $\operatorname{L_2}$ Criterion: Real Data Applications

-We visualize the recovery results of RPCA (applied to the mode-3 matricization of the noisy tensor), HoRPCA-S, HoRPCA-C and Tucker-$\LtwoE$ in \Fig{fMRI}.
-The penalty parameters of RPCA and HoRPCA-S are again tuned with ground truth.
-To ensure a fair comparison between HoRPCA-C and Tucker-$\LtwoE$, we tried three Tucker-rank tuples: (64,64,10), (96,96,15) and (128,128,20).
-The rank tuple that led to the smallest relative error for each method was selected.
-The best performing Tucker-rank for HoRPCA-C is (96,96,15) while for Tucker-$\LtwoE$ it is (128,128,20).
-We can see that the singleton model HoRPCA-S performs poorly for this application.
-This is potentially because this dataset is not equally low-rank in every mode.
-The penalized formulations do not perform as well as the rank-constrained formulations.
-The advantage of Tucker-$\LtwoE$ over HoRPCA-C is that at rank (128,128,20), HoRPCA-C overfits to the outliers while Tucker-$\LtwoE$ remains largely unaffected, in line with our observations in \Sec{ne}.
-By remaining stable at a larger rank, Tucker-$\LtwoE$ is able to capture more structural information, resulting in the smallest relative error.
+We visualize the recovery results of tRPCA, HoRPCA-C, RGrad and Tucker-$\LtwoE$ in \Fig{fMRI}.
+The advantage of Tucker-$\LtwoE$ over HoRPCA-C and RGrad is that at rank (128,128,20), HoRPCA-C and RGrad overfit to the sparse noise while Tucker-$\LtwoE$ remains largely unaffected, in line with our observations in \Sec{ne}.
+By remaining stable at a larger rank, Tucker-$\LtwoE$ is able to capture more structural information, resulting in the smallest relative error and the best perceptual quality.